 Causes Of Microcephaly

 Various factors can cause microcephaly.
 Identifying the cause may help your doctor predict the kind of symptoms that may be experienced.
-For example, microcephaly which is linked to an infection like the Zika virus disease during pregnancy may result in hearing and vision problems.
-Here are some factors that can cause microcephaly:
+For example, microcephaly which is linked

 - Certain infections during your pregnancy, for instance, Campylobacter pylori, toxoplasmosis, rubella, cytomegalovirus, herpes, HIV, syphilis, Zika, etc.